mlinxfeld/terraform-oci-fk-adb/training/lesson5_adb_with_local_data_guard/README.md

 # FoggyKitchen OCI Autonomous Database with Terraform

-## LESSON 5 - Creating Autonomous DB Shared with Local Data Guard
+## LESSON 5 - Creating Autonomous DB Serverless with Local Data Guard

 In this lesson, we'll delve into the creation of an Oracle Autonomous Database (ADB) with a focus on incorporating local Data Guard, ensuring your data remains secure and accessible, even during local infrastructure failures.